camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 4. Scroll down to the **Values** section of the properties panel to add your values.
 For our dinner, we've created two values: one labeled **Chicken**, and one labeled **Salad**.

 :::note
 As mentioned earlier, you'll need to insert the defined variable values into the appropriate sequence flows to execute your process.
-In this example, our sequence flows will now have the expressions of `= chicken=true` and `= salad=true`.
+For example, our sequence flow will now have the expressions of `= meal = "salad"`.
 :::

 5. You can add the form to your BPMN diagram in a few ways: